2010–11 Umaglesi Liga

 The 2010–11 Umaglesi Liga was the 22nd season of top-tier football in Georgia.
 It began on 14 August 2010 and ended on 22 May 2011.
 Olimpi Rustavi are the defending champions, having won their second Georgian championship last season.
-FC Zestafoni claimed their first title.
+FC Zestaponi claimed their first title.

 The league size was expanded from 10 teams in that season to 12 teams in following season.
 Therefore, there was no direct relegation to the Pirveli Liga in that season.

 Teams

 Lokomotivi Tbilisi and Gagra were relegated to Pirveli Liga at the end of last season after finishing in 9th and 10th place respectively.

 Promoted to Georgia's top football division were Pirveli Liga champions Torpedo 2008 Kutaisi and runners-up Kolkheti Poti.

 Spartaki Tskhinvali play their home matches in Gori due to various inner-Georgian conflicts.